The Core Foundations of Real Love and True Intimacy – Part 2: Trust

 Ask yourself this question: How could you possibly know that at the beginning of a relationship when everyone is putting their best foot forward and at a time when most people are often not quite prepared to share their inner world?

-Your belief, that you may or may not be able to trust, will likely be challenged.
+Your belief, which you may or may not be able to trust, will likely be challenged.
 What is absolutely true is that sometimes feelings of love are simply not enough.
 This is particularly true at the beginning stages of falling in love.

 Real trust is knowing that there are going to be problems, but that you have a partner who is truly committed to communicating openly and honestly, no matter how difficult things may get.

-In the beginning of a relationship, those wonderful love hormones may tell you that you are feeling wonderful, in love, and you may feel like you can trust them, but love hormones have really no way of knowing for sure whether or not you can trust your new lover…even if you feel that you can.
+At the beginning of a relationship, those wonderful love hormones may tell you that you are feeling wonderful, in love, and you may feel like you can trust them, but love hormones have really no way of knowing for sure whether or not you can trust your new lover…even if you feel that you can.

 You may feel what I call “in love trust” at the beginning, but real trust happens over time.